In Sorte Diaboli: Critical reception

 In Sorte Diaboli received generally positive critical reception.
-Allmusic gave the album 3 stars and praised the music, saying "[T]here's really great stuff here in the music, the production, in the sound effects".
+AllMusic praised the music, saying "[T]here's really great stuff here in the music, the production, in the sound effects".
 However they criticised the concept and lyrics of the album, writing "Too bad it all melts down when it comes to the concept, which is ho hum at best".
-About.com was more positive and gave the album 4 stars and wrote that "[T]he songs are orchestral and melodic, but still plenty of punch and darkness".
-Both Blabbermouth and Metal Hammer gave the album 9/10, and Kerrang! gave it 4/5.
+About.com was more positive and wrote that "[T]he songs are orchestral and melodic, but still plenty of punch and darkness".

-The album cover was rated by LA Weekly 9 out of 25 from their article The 25 Creepiest Heavy Metal Album Covers.
+The album cover was rated by LA Weekly 9 out of 25 from their article "The 25 Creepiest Heavy Metal Album Covers".

-Chart and sales performance
+Sales performance

 In their native Norway, the album peaked at number 1, which marks the first time in history of a black metal band reaching the number 1 spot.
 The album sold approximately 14,000 copies in its first week.
 The album also sold well in Sweden, Finland, Austria and Switzerland.
+It reached No. 43 in the US Billboard 200 chart, the first Norwegian band to break the U.S. Top 50 since A-ha.
+In Sorte Diaboli was disqualified twice by The Official UK Charts Company.
+The first disqualification was for the inclusion of a mirror inside the Digipack; the second was because the album included a flyer promoting a "meet the band" competition.